W4KRL/IoT-Kits-Firmware/README.md

 - D1M-WX1_APRS_MQTT - *IN DEVELOPMENT* - Posts data to APRS and to ThingSpeak using MQTT

 ## Installation
 1. Click on the **Clone or download** button and select Download ZIP.
-The file will download as **IoT_Kits_Distribution-master.zip**.
+The file will download as **IoT-Kits-Firmware-master.zip**.
 2. Unzip the file.
-Copy each of the folders within IoT_Kits_Distribution-master to your Arduino folder.
+Copy each of the folders within IoT-Kits-Firmware-master to your Arduino folder.
 3. The sketches are provided with important library files in subfolders to ensure having a consistent software package.
 Comments within the sketches identify the library authors, version level, and source.
 ## Configuration of ThingSpeak_config.h
 All weather station sketches need a ThingSpeak_config.h file.
 It must be located in the same folder as the sketch XXX.ino file.